Equation of State and Joule-Thomson Expansion for the FRW Universe in the Brane World Scenario: Introduction

-If extra dimensions exist, we are led to the fascinating brane world scenario \cite{Rubakov:1983bb,Rubakov:1983bz, Bergshoeff:1987cm,Dai:1989ua,Horowitz:1991cd,Horava:1995qa,Polchinski:1996na,Aharony:1997ju,Arkani-Hamed:1998jmv, Dienes:1998vh, Antoniadis:1998ig,Randall:1999ee, Randall:1999vf,Hawking:2000kj,Lust:2003ky,Verlinde:2005jr,Liu:2011wi}.
+Inspired by previous findings, we would like to further investigate the thermodynamics of the FRW universe but adopt other gravitational theories.
+In previous studies \cite{Abdusattar:2021wfv,Kong:2021dqd}, we did not consider field equations in other modified theories of gravity, which may modify the Friedmann's equations and thus change the thermodynamical behaviors of the FRW universe.
+Therefore, in this work, we would like to investigate the thermodynamics of the FRW universe under other gravitational theories.
+Note that, the brane world scenario \cite{Rubakov:1983bb,Rubakov:1983bz,Bergshoeff:1987cm,Dai:1989ua,Horowitz:1991cd,Horava:1995qa,Polchinski:1996na,Aharony:1997ju,Arkani-Hamed:1998jmv,Dienes:1998vh,Antoniadis:1998ig,Randall:1999ee,Randall:1999vf,Hawking:2000kj,Lust:2003ky,Verlinde:2005jr,Liu:2011wi} is an important theory beyond standard model and general relativity (GR).
+If extra dimensions exist, we are naturally led to this fascinating scenario.
 Extra dimensions were first introduced in the Kaluza-Klein theory, where the extra dimensions are compact and very small.
 However, in the brane world scenario, extra dimensions may be very large, which can help to solve the hierarchy problem in the standard model of particle physics \cite{Langlois:2002bb,Meng:2002jz}.
 In this scenario, our Universe is treated as a 3-brane (object with 3 spatial dimensions) embedded in a higher dimensional spacetime (bulk).
 Standard model fields are constrained (localized) on the brane, but gravitons can propagate in all dimensions \cite{Arkani-Hamed:1998jmv,Shiromizu:1999wj}.
 This scenario offers an alternative explanation of the acceleration \cite{SupernovaSearchTeam:1998fmf,SupernovaCosmologyProject:1998vns} of our Universe without introducing cosmological constant \cite{Peebles:2002gy,Tye:2017upp} and quintessence-like matter.
 In the brane world scenario, there is a Randall-Sundrum II (RSII) model \cite{Randall:1999vf}, which is relatively simple but captures the very essence of this scenario.
-In the RSII model, the Friedmann's equations for the FRW universe are different from those in general relativity (GR), which suggests that the thermodynamics of the FRW universe in this model would be also different from that in GR.
-In this paper, we make a detailed thermodynamic analysis of the FRW universe in the RSII model of the brane world scenario.
+In the RSII model, the Friedmann's equations for the FRW universe are different from those in GR, which implies that the thermodynamics of the FRW universe in this model may be different from that in GR.
+Therefore, in this paper, we make a detailed thermodynamic analysis of the FRW universe in the brane world scenario.
+Especially, we study the equation of state and Joule-Thomson expansion of the FRW universe in the brane world scenario, and compare the results with those in GR \footnote{GR is a limit case of the brane world scenario.}.
+Remarkably, we find that the equation of state of the FRW universe in the brane world scenario is very different from that in GR.
+Moreover, inversion points of JT expansion process exist and are affected by the brane tension or the extra dimension.
+These results may shed light on new ways to test the brane world scenario or extra dimension.